Cortlet-Org/.github/profile/README.md

 Also known as the LSNP philosiphy, Cortlet delivers products designed for developers, and normal users.

 These open-source products follow the <a href="https://www.cortlet.com/legal/code-of-conduct">Code of Conduct</a>.
+You may see some projects have no Code of Conduct, however, future projects may have this Code of Conduct.